 Heading to the east coast of Malaysia and trying to work out which island (or “Pulalu” as it is in Malay) is worth your time?
 It’s something I get often asked “which is best Pulau Redang vs Perhentian vs Tioman” – and to be honest, there is no easy answer as it really depends what you’re looking for.

-I hear you!
-I had the same problem.
-I scoured the internet trying to work out whether Tioman or Redang or Perhentian was best.
+When I first planned a trip to the east coast of Malaysia, I scoured the internet for hours trying to work out whether Tioman or Redang or Perhentian was best.
 Which was the best looking?
 Which is overcrowded?
 Which is the easiest to get to?

-It was surprisingly hard to work this out.
+It was surprisingly hard to work this out – Redang – Perhentian – Tioman – they all looked amazing.
 So instead of working out a winner from Redang vs Perhentian vs Tioman, I decided to visit them all!
 Which I have to say, is the best way to go if you can!

 So is Pulau Tioman, Pulau Redang or Pulau Perhentian better?
-Well it really depends what you are after.
+Well, it really depends on what you are after.
 Below, I break down the differences so you can decide your own winner of Pulau Tioman vs Pulau Redang vs Pulau Perhentian!